by Kenneth Lisenbee

-The painter Francis Bacon arrived in Tangier in 1955, and he gave Yacoubi his first oil paints and regularly demonstrated oil painting techniques in his Kasbah studio.
+The artist Francis Bacon arrived in Tangier in 1955, and he gave Yacoubi his first oil paints and regularly demonstrated oil painting techniques in his Kasbah studio.
 Yacoubi was one of the very few who was permitted to observe Francis Bacon paint.
 In 1956, Paul Bowles and Yacoubi moved into a penthouse apartment in Edificio San Francisco in Tangier, with Jane Bowles and Cherifa next-door.
 In the winter of 1956 Yacoubi accompanied Paul Bowles to Taprobane island in Ceylon, so Bowles could arrange for the sale of his island.
 In 1957, Yacoubi traveled with Bowles to Zanzibar and Kenya.

 In September 1957, Yacoubi went to England with Bowles for an exhibition of his paintings at the Hanover Gallery which had been arranged by the artist Francis Bacon, and to see Jane Bowles, who had received medical treatments after her stroke earlier that year.